Agroecology and Latinx Culture in the Willamette Valley

 - SPAN 399, Latinx Stories and Strategies of Resistance to Agricultural Imperialism (4 credits; satisfies four SPAN “Expertise/in-residence” requirements as well as General Education U.S. Difference, Inequality, Agency or Global Perspectives Requirements).

-These courses focus on examining Latinx critiques of agroindustry in art, literature, and film; making connections between transborder food systems and human rights in the Americas; and expanding our knowledge of agroecology through practical lessons in soil science, seeding in the greenhouse, applying organic amendments, harvesting techniques, and developing usable blueprints for creating sustainable livelihoods and resilient intercultural communities.
-You will finish the program with the ability to articulate your own unique visions for how sustainable agriculture can function as a catalyst for a more equitable and inclusive society in the Pacific Northwest and across borders throughout the Americas.
+In these courses we examine food cultures of the Mesoamerican diaspora and critiques of agroindustry in art, literature, and film; we make connections between transborder food systems and human rights in the Americas; we practice agroecology through hands-on lessons in soil science, seeding in the greenhouse, applying organic amendments, harvesting techniques, and creating usable blueprints for sustainable food production and intercultural community building.
+Each participant will finish the program with the ability to articulate their unique visions for how sustainable agriculture can function as a catalyst for a more equitable and inclusive society and vice versa.

 Analisa Taylor specializes in Latin American cultural production and social movements; race, gender, sexuality, and coloniality in Mexico and the Mesoamerican diaspora; and transborder immigrant rights, food sovereignty, and environmental justice.
-To learn more about Professor Taylor’s areas of specialization and written works, click here and contact her at email@example.com with questions about the program.
+To learn more about Professor Taylor’s areas of specialization and written works, click here.
+Contact Analisa at firstname.lastname@example.org.

 Jesse Nichols is a UO graduate in Spanish and International Studies and holds an MA in Spanish from Portland State University.
-Through his involvement with the nonprofit Adelante Mujeres, the local farmworker’s union, Pineros y Campesinos Unidos del Noroeste (PCUN), and his non-profit organization, https://www.campopdx.org/, and as co-owner of Stoneboat Farm, Jesse has built a strong collaborative relationship with Latinx farmers, entrepreneurs, and community organizers in the area.
-Contact Jesse at firstname.lastname@example.org.
+As co-owner of Stoneboat Farm and through his involvement with organizations such as Adelante Mujeres, Pineros y Campesinos Unidos del Noroeste (PCUN), and his own non-profit, Jesse has built a strong collaborative relationship with Latinx farmers, entrepreneurs, and community organizers in the area.
+Contact Jesse at email@example.com.

-Priority will be given to applicants who will have completed two Spanish courses at the 300 level by the start of the program and have maintained a 3.00 GPA in all Spanish courses taken at the 300 level or above.
+Priority will be given to applicants who are heritage learners of Spanish or will have completed at least one Spanish course at the 300 level by the start of the program.
+A 3.00 GPA or higher in all Spanish courses taken at the 300 level or above is expected.
 A bilingual Spanish-English interview with program leaders will also help determine your aptitude for success in the program and help us to shape it according to your interests and needs.
+If you still want to join the program but have not taken a 300 level Spanish course or have any questions about your eligibility, please contact Analisa at firstname.lastname@example.org.

 Participants will be handling soils, plants, and gardening implements while engaged in activities on the farm.
-We will be in an outdoor environment characterized by varied terrain and weather conditions, including the direct sun and high temperatures.
-Students must be able to manage their own health under these conditions.
+We will be in an outdoor environment with varied terrain and weather conditions, including direct sun and high temperatures.
+We will take advantage of the shade and comfort our outdoor classroom provides, but students must be able to manage their own health under these conditions.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|